Conjectural estimates on the Mordell-Weil and Tate-Shafarevich groups of an abelian variety: On the Birch and Swinnerton-Dyer conjecture

-Respect to the conductor, the bound (\ref{bound-coeff-rank}) is of better quality than this last one.
-As for the dependence on the discriminant $D_K$, the bound (\ref{bound-coeff-rank}) has a better dependence than this last bound if the dimension $g$ is 1 or 2.
-In \cite{bosser-surroca} we are concerned with elliptic curves and we are interested on the dependence on $D_K$: the bound (\ref{bound-coeff-rank}) is used therein.
-(However, it is expected that $\rk(A(K)) \ll \frac{\log \F}{\log \log \F}$.
-This would gives, using (\ref{bound-coeff-cond}), a bound for the leading coefficient of the order
+With respect to the conductor, the estimate (\ref{bound-coeff-rank}) is of better quality than this last one.
+As for the dependence on the discriminant $D_K$, the estimate (\ref{bound-coeff-rank}) also has a better dependence than this last bound if, and only if, the dimension $g$ is 1 or 2.

+Depending on our focus, we will use (\ref{bound-coeff-rank}) or (\ref{bound-coeff-cond}).
+E.g. in \cite{bosser-surroca-brazil} we are concerned with elliptic curves and we are interested on the dependence on $D_K$: the bound (\ref{bound-coeff-rank}) is used therein.
+However, it is expected that $\rk(A(K)) \ll \frac{\log \F}{\log \log \F}$.
+This would give, using (\ref{bound-coeff-cond}), a bound for the leading coefficient of the order

-where $\epsilon$ and $\epsilon'$ depend on $g$ and $[K:\rat]$ and tend to $0$ when $\F $ tends to infinity and, respectively, when $D_K$ tends to infinity.)
-From now on, we will use the bound (\ref{bound-coeff-rank}) in the one-dimensional case and the bound (\ref{bound-coeff-cond}) otherwise. }} \end{remark}
+where $\epsilon$ and $\epsilon'$ depend on $g$ and $[K:\rat]$ and tend to $0$ when $\F $ tends to infinity and, respectively, when $D_K$ tends to infinity, which is sharper than (\ref{bound-coeff-rank}). }} \end{remark}